robzed/CavesNext/README.md

 A long time ago, I wrote a simple text based RPG in GFA BASIC for the Atari ST called Caves of Chaos.
 This was a quick hack and the code is terrible.
 But it was fun to play, if a big tricky to beat sometimes if you don't plan ahead.

-Sometime after that a friend called Ian was talking to me about writing games, and so I spent a bit of time porting it to (K&R-style) C.
+Sometime after that, a friend (called Ian) was talking to me about writing games, and so I spent a bit of time porting it to (K&R-style) C.

 A sometime time after that I ported it to the Mac.

-Then I ported to Lua it as an Easter Egg in an uncompleted game called Forlorn Fox.
+Then I ported it to Lua as an Easter Egg, in an uncompleted game called Forlorn Fox.

 Then more recently I tried to get the C version to compile on a more modern compiler.
 I needed to change the function signatures to get it to compile.